SylwiaGrudkowska/JDemetra-documentation/index.md

 developed by the [National Bank of Belgium](https://www.nbb.be/en) in cooperation with the [Deutsche Bundesbank](https://www.bundesbank.de/en) and [Eurostat](http://ec.europa.eu/eurostat)[^1].

-Though the acronym is usually used to refer to the graphical interface, JDemetra+ consists in fact of several software components, designed for different uses.
-The core of the tool is a collection of Java packages, which contain mainly the statistical algorithms and the I/O routines.
-Those packages can be used independently in home-made applications.
-On top of the core libraries we will find the main graphical interface, a command line tool for batch SA processing (called the [“Cruncher”](https://github.com/jdemetra/jwsacruncher/wiki)), a WEB service around the main statistical methods and extensions for the
+JDemetra+ consists of several software components, which can be used independently in other applications.
+In addition to the graphical interface, there is also a command line tool for batch SA processing (called the [“Cruncher”](https://github.com/jdemetra/jwsacruncher/wiki)), and extensions for use with the "R" language.
+There is also a dedicated ["R" package](../pages/RJDemetra/index.html) that can be used as an alternative to the graphical interface.
-“R” language.

 JDemetra+ implements the concepts and algorithms used in the two leading SA methods:
 [TRAMO-SEATS+](https://www.bde.es/bde/en/secciones/servicios/Profesionales/Programas_estadi/Notas_introduct_3638497004e2e21.html)[^4]